Sparsity-Driven EEG Channel Selection for Brain-Assisted Speech Enhancement: Sparsity-Driven BASEN

 The CMCA module is designed for deep feature fusion, which is shown in Fig.~\ref{fig:cmca} consisting of $N$ layers of coupled cross attention blocks with skip connections and group normalization being placed between two adjacent layers.
 The left branch of CMCA deals with the audio stream and the right branch copes with the EEG modality.
 In layer $i$, the inputs of two branches are denoted by $e_{i-1}$ and $w_{i-1}$, respectively.
 Note that in case $i$ = 0, $e_0=e_x$ and $w_0=w_x$.
 Let the right cross attention block be denoted as ${\rm CrossAtt}_r$ and the left block as ${\rm CrossAtt}_{l}$, respectively.
 Similarly, we define ${\rm GroupN}_l$ and ${\rm GroupN}_r$ as group normalizations.
 The outputs of layer $i,\forall i\ge 1$ can be represented as

-The audio-related and EEG-related layer-wise features of all layers are then added together, followed by the concatenation with the original audio-EEG embeddings $(w_x,e_x)$ over the channel dimension.
-The concatenated result will be sent into a 1D convolution to construct the final fused dual-modal feature.
+The audio-related and EEG-related layer-wise features of all layers are then added together, followed by concatenation with the original audio-EEG embeddings $(w_x,e_x)$ over the channel dimension.
+The concatenated features will be sent into a 1D convolution to construct the fused dual-modal feature.